-Betting on the Irish Lottery with Lottoland isn't the same as buying a physical Irish lottery ticket - You are placing a bet with Lottoland, not directly with the Irish lottery.
+Betting on the Irish Lottery with Lottoland isn’t the same as buying a physical Irish lottery ticket… You are placing a bet with Lottoland, not directly with the Irish lottery.
 This means it is Lottoland who pay out your winnings.
-Click here for more information on how it works.

 There’s a 1 in 10.7million chance of winning over one million pounds.
 That sounds like a lot doesn’t it?
 I thought so until I realised the odds of winning the Euromillions jackpot are 1 in 139.8 million!
 Suddenly the Irish Lottery jackpot is easier to win!
 Here’s a typical prize breakdown to show you what you could win and how many people did in the last draw…

-The jackpot wasn't won, so that amount will roll over into Wednesday's draw.
-I have bought 4 lines in this coming Wednesday's draw and I also opted to pay an extra 50p per line for lotto+ so there's another 2 chances per line to win a good chunk of money...
+The jackpot wasn’t won, so that amount will roll over into Wednesday’s draw.
+I have bought 4 lines in this coming Wednesday’s draw.
+Additionally, I opted to pay an extra 50p per line for lotto+.
+So there’s another 2 chances per line to win a good chunk of money…

 Lotto+ is 2 additional draws which you can opt into.
 This means you have 3 chances to win with each line you play.
 The image above was Saturday’s +1 draw.
 As you can see, someone won over £4000 for their extra 50p stake.
 Lotto +2 is the 3rd and final draw.
 This too is included in the price of your optional extra 50p stake.
 Last Saturday’s +2 prize breakdown is below…

 I am a bit of a numbers geek, and I am surprised the odds of winning are as high as they are.
-I can't wait to see the results of my first flutter, and based on how easy the Lottoland website was to use, I have a feeling it won't be the last time I play.
+I can’t wait to see the results of my first flutter.
+Based on how easy the Lottoland website was to use, I have a feeling it won’t be the last time I play.

-It was super easy to register, and at the moment, you can claim back the cost of your first bet as bonus credit if you don't win too - Browse the current Lottoland promotions here!
+It was super easy to register.
+Additionally, you can claim back the cost of your first bet as bonus credit if you don’t win too!